huixie90/cpp_papers/concat.lwg.feedback.md

     synopsis) after zip and cartesian_product was in.
 Wants to make sure we don't define it again.
 (But we don't.
 So...)
   - Hui: Maybe they meant that we should add `Const` as template parameter for concepts like `concat-random-access` and `concat-bidirectional`, like what they did for `all-random-access` etc. So that we don't repeat the `maybe_const` in the every usage of `concat-random-access`?
 What do you think?
-  - Levent: Sounds right!
-Also the naming can be more consistent with https://eel.is/c++draft/range.cartesian#view, `concat-is-random-access` instead of `concat-random-access` etc.
+  - Levent: Makes sense.
+Agree Also the naming can be more consistent with https://eel.is/c++draft/range.cartesian#view, `concat-is-random-access` instead of `concat-random-access` etc.
+  - Levent: Also, instead of `Rs` as the name of the pack, we should use `Views`.
+But careful if we really mean View and not Range in all these.

 - [TODO] do we want to avoid emplacing ranges we don't need to use?
   - Hui: Good point.
 I think this refers to `advance_fwd` and `advance_bwd`.
 Maybe we can do something smarter.